 “New Brutalism” is a term that sprung up in the 1950s in England and “Brutalism” started to take a more specific meaning.
 The repetitive blocky modularity that many associate with concrete architecture, like that seen around Boston City Plaza by Rudolph and Kallman and McKinnell — and in Eastern Bloc countries — is what comes to mind.
 I went to the University of Massachusetts and lived for two years in just that sort of building, dorms designed by Stubbins in the Southwest residential area.
 We also had a striking Campus Center designed by Marcel Breuer and Associates and a Fine Arts Center designed by Eero Saarinen’s one-time associates Kevin Roche and John Dinkeloo.
 And Rudolph, who like Stubbins started in lighter mid-century modernism, designed just that sort of “institutional” blockiness for much of the campus at UMass Dartmouth.
 Rudolph became the most famous practitioner of what we know as Brutalism, and the legacy of his buildings is not without controversy regarding preservation and renovation

 The authors of Heroic do a superb job of tracing the evolution of many modern architects of the ’50s-70s — by concentrating on the particularly fertile laboratory of Boston at the height of urban renewal policy — as they follow the lead of Le Corbusier and others.
-All of them who were interviewed reject the Brutalist descriptor and the authors themselves argue for “Heroic” as a replacement.
-According to the interviews included in the book, none of them feels they were using the material in a philosophical way.
+All of those who were interviewed reject the Brutalist descriptor and the authors themselves argue for “Heroic” as a replacement.
+According to the interviews in the book, none of them feels they were using the material in a philosophical way.
 The purpose was rationality.
 It was simply a material, one that was relatively inexpensive to work with.
 And it fit the context of the Boston surroundings, identified as it is with brick and granite masonry.
 So we have examples such as the relatively light touch of the D/R building at one end of the spectrum, and the imposing monumentality of Boston City Hall and City Hall Plaza on the other.
 In addition to that plasticity that attracted Le Corbusier, architects were compelled by the “honesty” of “monolithic” concrete.
 During this era, concrete was used as the structure and the finish of the buildings, a unified system where it was the through-line from foundation, through the flooring and ceiling slabs, exterior and interior walls, roof, and to the interior and exterior finish.
 Designers generally did not add wall board or dropped ceilings to allow for the hiding of systems.
 HVAC and electric lines (in metal or plastic channels) were left exposed.
 There was usually not any other exterior skin or other facade.
 In some cases, the designers would leave the exterior raw and others would polish and smooth the finish.

 Concrete as such a unifying material was almost exclusively used for public, commercial, or apartment buildings.
 Almost, for as we get to the end of the book, there is a study of the work of Marty Otis Stevens and her one-time partner and husband, Thomas McNulty, who built a concrete house for themselves in Lincoln on Weston Road along Beaver Pond in 1965, as well as a series of others on commission in nearby towns.